emmt/Xlib.jl/README.md

 **Xlib.jl** is a Julia package which aims at using X11 library (as a client) directly from Julia.
 The Package is far from complete (all constants, most structures and some functions are covered).

+## Installation

+In the future, the building process will be automated and standardized but for now, you have to clone the repository, go to the `deps` directory and type:

+    make

+also make sure that the constant `_XLIB` in `src/Xlib.jl` is correctly set.

+## Example

-To whet your appetite here is a short example (inspired by a
-[tutorial by Philipp K. Janert](http://www.linuxjournal.com/article/4879)):
+To whet your appetite here is a short example (inspired by a [tutorial by Philipp K. Janert](http://www.linuxjournal.com/article/4879)):

 ```